asift91/Manual_Migration/option1.md

 		- If the web-server used is Apache instead, copy all the relevant configuration for Apache to the configuration directory.

 	- **Create a backup of database**
-		- If you already have mysql-client installed ,skip the step to install mysql-client
+		- If you already have mysql-client installed ,skip the step to install mysql-client.
 		- If you do not have mysql-client installed on the database instance, now would be a good time to do that.
 			```
 			sudo -s